clearpathrobotics/nix-ros-base/README.md

 We're delighted to collaborate long-term with other users of Nix and ROS, however there's no commitment to support of the nix-ros and nix-ros-base repositories;
 these were prepared specifically for a talk given at ROSCon 2022.

+## Credits

+This work would not have been possible without @lopsided98 's [nix-ros-overlay](https://github.com/lopsided98/nix-ros-overlay/) repository.